CelliesProjects/OpenStreetMap-esp32/README.md

 bool resizeTilesCache(uint8_t numberOfTiles);
 ```

+- Default cache size is 10 tiles.
+- Each tile is 128 kB.
 - The cache is cleared before resizing.
-- Each tile is 128 kB.

 ### Free the memory used by the tile cache